Concordium/concordium.github.io/source/mainnet/net/references/transactions.rst

    3 signs with keys 0 and 1.
 If the sender account is imported to the client, and ``--signers`` is not provided, ``concordium-client`` will sign with all keys in the local configuration of the account.

 In most cases, you only need to provide the ``--sender`` option and use the account by name.

 In all cases, the command displays the exact parameters of the transaction before sending it, and you're asked to confirm that it matches your intent.
 Just before the transaction is sent, you're asked for the password to access the signing keys.

-Once a transaction has been submitted, the command will continuously poll and display its status until it's been :term:`finalized<finalization>`.
+Once a transaction has been submitted, the command will continuously poll and display its status until it's been finalized.

 .. _account-commands: